 Of the two bones, the tibia is more commonly fractured.
 Several causes can attribute to tibia and fibula fractures.
 Some include trauma from a high fall, contact sports, or vehicle accidents.
 Others are due to non-contact forces on the ankle such as severe inversion (foot rolling in).
 Elderly individuals with osteoporosis can easily suffer fractures with falls or other mishaps.

 Those with tibia and fibula fractures have severe pain at the location of the injury.
 Often there is a deformity present in the limb or a wound where the bone protrudes through the skin.
 If the fibula is only fractured, depending on severity, walking may be tolerable but likely very painful if it’s at the ankle level.
 With a tibial fracture, it’s highly unlikely the individual will be able to bear weight.
-Other symptoms include extreme tenderness, swelling, numbness due to artery or nerve damage, and bruising.
+Other symptoms include extreme tenderness, swelling, numbness due to artery or nerve damage and bruising.

-To confirm a fracture of the tibia and fibula, and X-ray is the first line of diagnostics and is usually sufficient enough to diagnose a fracture.
+To confirm a fracture of the tibia and fibula, an X-ray is the first line of diagnostics and is usually sufficient enough to diagnose a fracture.
 Sometimes, stress fractures may not show up on an X-ray and another form of imaging would be warranted.
-A CT scan will give a more in-depth image of the bone, and an MRI will show the integrity of the ligaments, muscles, or any other soft tissue structures involved in the injury.
+A CT scan will give a more in-depth image of the bone and an MRI will show the integrity of the ligaments, muscles, or any other soft tissue structures involved in the injury.

 Treatment: Surgery vs. Non-Surgery

 Non Surgery Management